-UYAHOGA Community College (Tri-C) creates value in many ways.
+■ UYAHOGA COMMUNITY COLLEGE (Tri-C) creates value in many ways.
 The college plays a key role in helping students increase their employability and achieve their individual potential.
 The college draws students to the county, generating new dollars and opportunities for Cuyahoga County.
 Tri-C provides students with the education, training, and skills they need to have fulfilling and prosperous careers.
-Furthermore, Tri-C is a place for students to meet new people, increase theirThe botbotandandbotandandandbotbotand
+Furthermore, Tri-C is a place for students to meet new people, increase their self-confidence, and promote their overall health and well-being.
 Tri-C influences both the lives of its students and the county economy.
 The college supports a variety of industries in Cuyahoga County, serves county businesses, and benefits society as a whole in Ohio from an expanded economy and improved quality of life.
-The benefits created by Tri-C even extend to the state and local government through increased tax revenues and public sector savings.
+Additionally, the benefits created by Tri-C extend to the state and local government through increased tax revenues and public sector savings.
 This study measures the economic impacts created by Tri-C on the business community and the benefits the college generates in return for the investments made by its key stakeholder groups-students, taxpayers, and society.
 The following two analyses are presented: